Why Hlemmur appears on Reykjavík maps

 • Use nearby attractions if you want a clearer sightseeing goal.

-The honest planning value is modest but real.
+The honest practical value is modest but real.
 Hlemmur can make a Reykjavík walk easier to understand, and it can be useful for food or orientation.
 It is not a reason to shorten a major landscape day outside the capital.